rweigel/phys260/Enclosed_Charge/Enclosed_Charge.md

 # Solid Cylinder

-A non--conducting solid cylinder of radius, $R$ and length, $L$ has a charge of $+3Q$ uniformly distributed _throughout it_.
+A non--conducting solid cylinder of radius, $R$ and length $H$ has a charge of $+3Q$ uniformly distributed _throughout it_.
 The Gaussian cylinder has length $h$, radius $r$, and the same center line as the charged cylinder.

 <img src="figures/Solid_Cylinder.svg"/>